Ryukyuan religion: Mabui

-(まぶい, Mabui), or "spirit", is a key concept in Ryukyuan religion.
+(眩い, Mabui) is a key concept in Ryukyuan religion.
 Mabui is the essence of the self, somewhat like the soul and somewhat like mana.
 Just as the soul in many traditions is immortal, so is mabui; also like the soul, one's mabui is one's defining characteristic, unique to the individual.
 The mabui of a dead person may cling to a living person, requiring a ritual of separation (mabui-wakashi) or a conveyance from the place of death to a proper resting place (suukaa).
 In a case of sudden death, an especially complicated ritual takes place in order to separate the mabui from where it is clinging (as though it still lived) and move it to where it can find rest.

-Like mana, mabui is transferable by contact: if a person is left their grandmother's wedding ring, that ring – as an effect often in contact with the grandmother and only the grandmother – will have taken on the mabui of the grandmother.
-One's likeness, whether rendered by photograph or any other medium, also contains one's mabui.
-Due to their young age, the mabui of children is not as attached to their physical body as that of old people.
+Like mana, mabui is transferable by contact: if a person leaves their grandmother's wedding ring, that ring, as a result, often in contact only with the grandmother, will have taken on the mabui of the grandmother.
+One's likeness, whether rendered in a photograph or in any other medium, also contains one's mabui.
+Due to their young age, the mabui of children is not as attached to their physical body as that of older people.

 Mabui can leave the body, resulting in "lost mabui" (まぶいうとぅし, mabui-utushi) with various physical results.
-The 2002 Okinawan film Hotel Hibiscus portrays many traditional Ryukyuan beliefs; among them, that of the loss of mabui.
+The 2002 Okinawan film Hotel Hibiscus portrays many traditional Ryukyuan beliefs, among them the belief in the loss of mabui.
 In the film, a young girl named Meiko loses her mabui after a fight with her father and a peaceful encounter with the ghost of her dead aunt.
 She becomes unresponsive, only coming out of her trance-like state to talk again with her dead aunt.
-This portrayal of the loss of mabui is somewhat accurate.

-Mabui can be lost as the result of fright, stress, loneliness, or helplessness, any circumstances in which a person suffers from a sudden shock or a lack of psychological/physical resources.
+Mabui can be lost as a result of fright, stress, loneliness, or helplessness, any circumstances in which a person suffers from a sudden shock or a lack of psychological/physical resources.
 A coma-like trance is one manifestation of the loss of mabui, but an extreme one.
 It seems that the loss of one's mabui manifests itself first psychologically, as depression or anxiety, and then physically as general lethargy or actual illness.
 Poor relationships – be they with the living, the dead, or incorporeal powers – also may result in the loss of mabui.

 Two rituals are performed in relation to mabui: mabui-gumi if one has lost their mabui, and uchatou-mintou to stave off mabui loss.
 All prayers are offered aloud.